×

 Keep calm and carry on

 We too live in dangerous times.
 Authoritarian leaders become popular by whipping up hatred and wrecking societies.
 They make the ‘dark side‘ thrilling and entertaining.
 Emotions run high.
-We should not panic, for fear can lead us down the same dangerous path.
-‘Soul-poisoning‘ hinders personal growth and development.
+We should not panic, for fear can lead us down the same dangerous path that hinders personal maturity and development.

-Let’s counter fear with courage, the allure of power with just-mindedness, dehumanisation with love, inflated self-confidence with trusting faith, narrowmindedness with wisdom, extremism with moderation, and cynicism with hope.
-The seven classical virtues are spiritual dynamite that undermine the power of demagogues!
+Let’s counter fear with courage, the allure of power with just-mindedness, toxic emotions with love, pathological distrust with trusting faith, narrowmindedness with wisdom, extremism with moderation, and cynicism with hope.
+We must show that the classical virtues are better and more attractive than the demagogues' power cult.
+Now, more than ever, we must build resilience against the Faustian bargain!

-Illustrations: Cartoon boy: VectorStock; Cartoon queen, sloth: FriendlyStock; Cartoon priest: Copyright Brad Fitzpatrick; Aristotle Kaio hfd CC BY-SA 3.0; Luther, Melanchthon, Erasmus, School in Athens, Cicero, Marcus Aurelius, Andromeda galaxy, ospreys: Public Domain according to Wikipedia; Other illustrations: CC0 Erik Pleijel.
+Illustrations: Cartoon queen, sloth: FriendlyStock; Cartoon priest: Copyright Brad Fitzpatrick; Aristotle Kaio hfd CC BY-SA 3.0;

 Contact: email